Anton-Hermann Chroust

-Anton-Hermann Chroust (29 January 1907 - January 1982) was a German-American jurist, philosopher and historian, from 1946 to 1972, professor of law, philosophy, and history, at the University of Notre Dame.
+Anton-Hermann Chroust (29 January 1907 in Würzburg, Germany - 11 January 1982 in South Bend, Indiana) was a German-American jurist, philosopher and historian, from 1946 to 1972, professor of law, philosophy, and history, at the University of Notre Dame.
 Chroust was best known for his 1965 book The Rise of the Legal Profession in America.

 Life

-Chroust was born on January 28, 1907, in Wurzburg, Germany, the son of Johanna and Anton Julius Chroust.
-His father was an Austrian-born professor of German history at the University of Wurzburg.
+Chroust was born on 29 January 1907 in Würzburg, Germany, the son of Johanna and Anton Julius Chroust.
+His father was an Austrian-born professor of German history at the University of Würzburg.